+2019 £m 2018 £m

 Carrying amount of financial assets

-Measured at amortised cost (comprising trade debtors, cash and cash equivalents and cur Instruments measured at fair value through the SOFA (comprising investments)
+Measured at amortised cost (comprising trade debtors, cash and cash equivalents and current asset investments) 26.1 31.9

+Instruments measured at fair value through SOFA (comprising investments) 19.5 16.2

+45.6 48.1

 Carrying amount of financial liabilities

-Measured at amortised cost (comprising trade creditors, lease creditors, holiday pay and a
+Measured at amortised cost (comprising trade creditors, lease creditors, holiday pay and accruals) 12.0 13.5

-31. Subsidiary companies

-The Priory controls the two companies listed below.

-St John Ambulance, a charitable company, which is the main operating company of the Priory.
-St John Ambulance is a company limited by guarantee and does not have any share capital.
-The Priory has undertaken to contribute an amount not exceeding ± 1 on a winding up of St John Ambulance.
+12.0 13.5

+31. Investment in subsidiary company

-Support St John Limited, a non-charitable trading subsidiary of St John Ambulance, through which activities are conducted that are not compatible with the charitable status of St John Ambulance.
+Support St John Limited, which is a non-charitable trading company, is wholly owned by St John Ambulance by virtue of the fact that St John Ambulance is its sole member.
+Support St John Limited carries out activities that are not compatible with the charitable status of St John Ambulance.
 Taxable profits are transferred to St John Ambulance under gift aid.
 Support St John Limited is a company limited by guarantee and does not have any share capital.
-St John Ambulance has undertaken to contribute an amount not exceeding £10 on a winding up of Support St John Limited.
-A summary of the results of the subsidiaries for 2018 and 2019, as well as the aggregate amount of their assets, liabilities and funds as at 31 December of each year included in the St John accounts, is shown below.
+St John Ambulance has undertaken to contribute an amount not exceeding \pounds 10 on a winding up of Support St John Limited.

+A summary of the results of Support St John Limited for the year and the aggregate amount of its assets, liabilities, and funds is shown below.